plfa/plfa.github.io/src/plfa/part3/Compositional.lagda.md

       `v′ → v ⊑ v′ → v₁`.

-The forward direction is proved by cases on the premise `(ℰ L ● ℰ M) γ v`.
+The backward direction is proved by cases on the premise `(ℰ L ● ℰ M) γ v`.
 In case `v ⊑ ⊥`, we obtain `Γ ⊢ L · M ↓ ⊥` by rule `⊥-intro`.
 Otherwise, we conclude immediately by rule `↦-elim`.